alibaba/Sentinel/sentinel-adapter/sentinel-zuul2-adapter/README.md

 1. Start [Sentinel Dashboard](https://github.com/alibaba/Sentinel/wiki/Dashboard).
 2. You can configure the rules in Sentinel dashboard or via dynamic rule configuration.

+> You may need to add `-Dcsp.sentinel.app.type=1` property to mark this application as API gateway.

 ## Fallbacks